Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the Boston Greats.

 Aquitaine (South End)

-With a black-and-white tiled floor plus handsome corner booths and tables topped with luxe white linens, Aquitaine feels like a Parisian bistro tucked by the Seine and not Boston’s South End.
-The French fare offered by chef/owner Seth Woods has snagged awards like Boston magazine’s best French restaurant, which is hardly a surprise right from that first bite of steak frites.
-On offer here are two spins: steak frites Aquitaine with hanger steak and a rich shallot sauce, and the Parisian, which showcases New York strip steak with garlic parsley butter.
-Packed brunch services spill out onto the patio, too, where diners delight in French twists on morning meals, like the decadent duck hash and eggs.
+With a black-and-white tiled floor plus handsome corner booths and tables topped with luxe white linens, Parisian bistro Aquitaine a, feels more St. Germain than South End.
+Since 1998, executive chef Seth Woods’s French fare has snagged distinctions such as Boston magazine’s best French restaurant—one transcendent bite of the steak frites here will confirm why.
+There are two spins on the classic: steak frites Aquitaine with hanger steak and a rich shallot sauce and the Parisian, which showcases New York strip steak with garlic parsley butter.
+Packed brunch service spills out onto the patio, where diners delight in French twists on morning meals, such as the decadent duck hash and eggs.
+Canard fans will want to plan a leisurely midday repast, as the new Monday through Friday lunch service offers up a duck confit sandwich smothered with Gruyere and sour cherry jam.

-Takeout: Takeout is available by calling the restaurant directly, with delivery offered via third-party apps.
+Takeout: Takeout is available by calling the restaurant directly, and delivery is offered via third-party apps.

 Beehive (South End)

-Dining at the restaurant: Indoor dining is available, with patio dining returning as soon as weather permits.
+Dining at the restaurant: Indoor dining is available, and when the weather allows, so is patio dining.

 No. 9 Park (Beacon Hill)

-Barbara Lynch’s name is synonymous with top-notch cuisine in Boston and beyond, and the fine-dining flagship of her glitzy seven-restaurant empire still makes waves even nearly 25 years after its opening.
-Here, the refined service in the surroundings of dark wood awash with light from the antique chandeliers is as much on display as the French-Italian fare.
-On offer is a four-course prix fixe menu, from raw bar delights to the signature prune-stuffed gnocchi with foie gras.
-No. 9 Park’s accolades stretch as long as the James Beard Award-winning wine list: An AAA Four Diamond Rating as well as top awards from Bon Appétit, Food & Wine, Boston magazine, and others.
+James Beard Award-winner Barbara Lynch’s name is synonymous with top-notch cuisine in Boston and beyond, and this fine-dining flagship of her restaurant empire has been making waves since it opened in 1998.
+Here, the refined service, which pairs well with the tony surroundings, all dark woods and antique chandeliers, is as much on display as the French-Italian fare.
+On offer is a six-course prix fixe menu and a tasting menu consisting of bar delights and the signature prune-stuffed gnocchi with foie gras.
+No. 9 Park’s accolades stretch as long as its James Beard Award-winning wine list: it boasts an AAA Four Diamond Rating as well as top awards from Bon Appétit, Food & Wine, Boston magazine, and others.

 Dining at the restaurant: No. 9 Park is open for indoor dining.